 terrified of bad publicity, although I cannot understand why when most of the

-local press (Slough Express and Slough Obsever) is extremely lenient with
+local press (Slough Express and Slough Observer) is extremely lenient with

 as highly competent at her job.

 Slough Unitary Authority, the official name for the council since 1998, is unwilling to comment.
 Consequently there is no explanation or justification for the actions of just three people at the top of the council, staff Roger Parkin and Linda Walker, and chief councillor, Sohail Munawar.

 The Slough Times wonders how this example of June 2016's promised